Shrediquette/PIVlab/README.md

 Particle Image Velocimetry for Matlab, official repository

 *PIVlab is an extremely easy to use Matlab toolbox that calculates velocities in image data (movies, pictures).
 It uses a method called 'Particle Image Velocimetry'.
 Usually, this method is used to calculate velocities in fluids.
 But there are also many other possibilities.
-Recently, ensemble correlation was added, making PIVLab suitable for micro-PIV too.*
+Recently, PIV camera control and laser control was added to PIVlab, making it a complete PIV software suite.*

 **Features:**
 * userfriendly and GUI based PIV tool
 * multi-pass, multi-grid window deformation technique
+* parallel processing supported when the parallel computing toolbox is installed
 * ensemble correlation
 * import bmp/ tiff/ jpeg image pairs/ series
+* acquire PIV images and control a camera and laser directly in PIVlab (additional hardware required)
 * multiple image sequencing styles
 * individual image masking and region of interest
 * image pre-processing